utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

     ```

 !!!danger
     Similar to the desktop targets, the game copies the needed jar files to the `user://` directory upon first execution or if the files have changed.
 On android this is the applications `files` folder.
 If you do IO operations on Android, never empty the whole `files` folder!
-Only delete what you have added or exclude the following two files when clearing the `files` folder: `godot-bootstrap-dex.jar` and `main-dex.jar`.
+Only delete what you have added or exclude the following two files when clearing the `files` folder: `godot-bootstrap-dex.jar` and `usercode-dex.jar`.

 ## GraalVM Native Image